EXCLUSIVE-Iraq's $27 bln TotalEnergies deal stuck over contract wrangling

 The Ratawi field is already pumping 85,000 barrels of oil per day and rather than TotalEnergies receiving its share, the revenue is going into government coffers.

-TotalEnergies is due to get 40% of the revenues from Ratawi’s oil sales, Iraqi oil sources involved in negotiations told Reuters.
+TotalEnergies is due to get 40% of the revenue from Ratawi's oil sales, Iraqi oil sources involved in negotiations told Reuters.

+The Iraqi oil ministry said in its statement that agreements on TotalEnergies's financing under the deal still need to be made and are being negotiated.

 That dwarfs the more usual 10-15% that investors would have received from past projects through Iraq’s technical service contracts, which reimbursed foreign companies for capital and production costs and paid a fixed remuneration fee in crude.